Estimated reading time: 2 minutes

 Celebration of Father’s Day in Nepal

 Nepal is a country of charisma, with vibrant culture and colourful festivals.
-Therefore, every festival has a great value and special meaning in Nepal, having religious harmony between every religion.
+Therefore, every festival has a great value and special meaning in Nepal, having harmony between religions.

 In Nepalese culture, the children respect their fathers as God, teachers, caretakers, and protectors.
 And they have great value to family members.
-Therefore, it is a special day to pay respect and homage to every father through his children.
+Therefore, paying respect and homage to every father through his children is a special day.
 On this day, every child celebrates by giving gifts, offering different kinds of delicious foods to fathers, and people from far away visit their fathers to see their faces and worship them.

 This day is even popularly known as a Pitri Tirpani Ausi.
 And it is held in the Nepali month of Bhadra every year on no moon day.
-On this day, in memory of their deceased father, the family members perform rituals.
+In memory of their deceased father, the family members perform rituals on this day.
 And they believed that the passing soul would have a place in heaven.

 Gokarna is a famous place in Kathmandu valley that thousands of people visit to pay homage to the passing soul of their father.